Skip to main content

 E-Maths– Elementary Mathematics

-Elementary Mathematics (E-Maths) is a compulsory upper secondary mathematics subject in Singapore covering algebra, geometry, trigonometry, statistics, and probability.
+Elementary Mathematics (E-Maths, also written as E Math, EMath, or colloquially Elem Maths) is a compulsory upper secondary mathematics subject in Singapore covering algebra, geometry, trigonometry, statistics, and probability.
 It focuses on practical mathematical applications for everyday life and provides essential quantitative skills.
 E-Maths is a prerequisite for most post-secondary courses and polytechnic programmes.
 Under Full SBB, E-Maths can be taken at G3 or G2 levels, assessed via national examinations (GCE O-Level for current cohorts; SEC under Full SBB).

 A-Maths– Additional Mathematics

-Additional Mathematics (A-Maths) is an elective upper secondary mathematics subject in Singapore covering advanced topics including calculus, differentiation, integration, trigonometric identities, logarithms, and coordinate geometry.
-A-Maths develops abstract reasoning skills and is typically required for students pursuing Science, Engineering, or Mathematics streams in Junior College and university.
+Additional Mathematics (A-Maths, also written as A Math, AMath, or colloquially Add Maths) is an elective upper secondary mathematics subject in Singapore covering advanced topics including calculus, differentiation, integration, trigonometric identities, logarithms, and coordinate geometry.
+A-Maths develops abstract reasoning skills and is strongly recommended for students pursuing Science, Engineering, or Mathematics streams in Junior College — H2 Mathematics assumes A-Maths knowledge.
 Under Full SBB, A-Maths is available at G3 or G2 levels, assessed via national examinations (GCE O-Level for current cohorts; SEC under Full SBB).

 H1– H1 Subject